Looking to apply for a working holiday visa for Canada with dreams of working a ski season or living in Vancouver?

 - Valid POE letter

-- Proof of $2500 in funds – bank statement or online banking print-out, dated within last 7 days
+- Proof of $2500 in funds – bank statement or online banking print-out dated within the last 7 days

 - Proof of a return flight OR additional funds that would be used for a return flight (credit card is acceptable)